-Posted in Blog on July 30, 2021
+Posted in Personal Injury on July 30, 2021

-Personal injury law is a blanket term that involves getting compensated for the effects of any of several different types of accidents.
+Personal injury law is a blanket term that involves getting compensated for the effects of several different types of accidents.
 These can include car accidents, slips and falls, product liability, and even medical malpractice.
 Victims often seek monetary compensation for their injuries, which is intended to cover lost wages, medical bills, and pain and suffering.

-Here are a few factors that influence the amount that you may get:
+Here are a few factors that influence the amount that you may get.

-This can include both past expenses, that may or may not have already been paid for, and any anticipated future expenses for long term care.
+This can include both past expenses that may or may not have already been paid for, and any anticipated future expenses for long-term care.
 This also includes ambulance rides, hospital stays, and equipment, such as crutches, or wheelchairs.

 This covers vehicle replacement or repair or compensation to repair or replace any other property damaged due to the fault of another individual or entity.

 This compensation can also reimburse workers that were forced to depend on their other employer-provided benefits, such as paid time off and vacation time.
 If you are unfortunate enough to become injured to the point where there is a high probability of losing future income, you may be compensated for that as well.

-Pain and suffering, depending upon who serious an injury is, may also be considered when a settlement amount is being agreed upon.
-Pain and suffering can also include emotional suffering, as well, since accidents can bring about feelings of anxiety and depression that you may never have had before.
+Pain and suffering may also be considered when a settlement amount is being agreed upon.
+Pain and suffering can also include emotional suffering since accidents can bring about feelings of anxiety and depression that you may never have had before.

 This money can be used to pay for professional help if needed, or it can be used to reasonably compensate for the trauma in the only way that a lawsuit can.